 There's a new old place to eat just down the street.
 I'll get to that eventually.
 But first ...

 1954: In Richwood, Ohio, we moved to a house across the road from the Cramers.
-They farmed and sold Cushman motor scooters.
-I heard Mr. Cramer addressed as R.B., and I assumed his full name was something like Riley Bernard.
+They had moved there eight years before, having disposed of their registered Angus cattle and farming implements in order to go into the hardware business in the village.
+Mr. Cramer still sold Cushman motor scooters, and I heard him addressed as R.B.
+Therefore, I assumed his full name was something like Riley Bernard.
 But I was wrong.
 His first name actually was Arby!

 1964: In Boardman, Ohio, Leroy Raffel and his brother Forrest Raffel opened a Western-themed fast-food restaurant.
 Following the unimaginative convention of the time, Leroy & Forrest could have used their first initials to dub their new venture the L&F Sandwich Shop.
 However, they were sharing the business, so they decided to use their shared last name: The Raffel Brothers' Place.
 Or The R.B.'s Place.
 Or Arby's.

 Today there are 3,415 Arby's restaurants worldwide.
 Down the street from me, there's one that may have been among the first hundred built, according to franchisee Jim Noble.

 Although the new building appears to have added a second story, as far as I can tell there's nothing up there.
 It's like an Old West saloon with a false front.